-When viewed from the large plate-glass windows inside the museum building, the six separate gardens that make up the outside garden are effectively framed by the window to create six “living pictures”.
+When viewed from the large plate-glass windows inside the museum building, the six separate gardens are effectively framed by the window to create six “living pictures”.
 The Japanese ceramics, paintings and fine wood carvings displayed in the museum’s exhibition complete a perfect day.

 You return to Kurashiki to spend the evening at your leisure.